TamasSomi/productiveapp-ui/README.md

 [Click here to read the user stories on Github Issues](https://github.com/users/TamasSomi/projects/7)

+## Objective ##

+The objective of the page is that people are able to create tasks with deadline so it can help to manage the dayli tasks.
+The site allows people to add notes to the tasks so they can use notes like labels and they can add images as well.
+Those could be motivational or something else they would like to add.

 ## Target Audiance ##

 * Users working in fast-paced environments who need a straightforward tool to manage their tasks and deadlines.